meghabathla/30-Days-with-Js/Day6/Readme.md

 ## Filter

-The filter() method of Array instances creates a shallow copy of a portion of a given array, filtered down to just the elements from the given array that pass the test implemented by the provided function.
+The filter function creates a new array with all elements that pass the test implemented by the provided function.

 ```js
 const words = ["spray", "elite", "exuberant", "destruction", "present"];